 The Academic Council, a six member committee of experienced scholars, advises the Federation on matters relating to the ASPP’s policies and strategic direction.
 The council meets at least four times a year to discuss policy issues and make funding decisions on Translation Grant applications.

-Publication Grant applications are evaluated by the Publications Committee (pdf), a large and diverse committee of scholars that includes specialists in all of the primary disciplines of the humanities and social sciences.
-For each application, as many as five committee members are selected to evaluate the work and make a recommendation on funding.
+Publication Grant applications are assessed by the Publications Committee (pdf), a large and diverse committee of scholars that includes specialists in all of the primary disciplines of the humanities and social sciences.
+For each application, as many as five committee members are selected to assess the application and make a recommendation on funding.

 The ASPP is funded by the Social Sciences and Humanities Research Council of Canada.

 The ASPP’s program year is April 1 to March 31.
-The ASPP functions on a constant-intake basis: applications are accepted and evaluated throughout the year.
+Publication Grant applications are accepted and evaluated throughout the year.
+Some deadlines apply for Translation Grant applications - for more information, please consult the guidelines.

 In October 2013, the Federation embarked on a multi-year project to develop an Open Access policy for the Awards to Scholarly Publications Program (ASPP).
 The policy, adopted as of April 1, 2015, states that the Federation will actively promote and facilitate Open Access publishing of ASPP-funded books.